martiansideofthemoon/diversity-sampling/README.md

 # Diversity Sampling

-The GitHub project can be found in [https://github.com/martiansideofthemoon/diversity-sampling](https://github.com/martiansideofthemoon/diversity-sampling).
-This will contain details on running the code and downloading the dataset.
+The data for this project can be found [here](https://drive.google.com/file/d/1aYQzgcLdHehop2HK6Tv8GnCTCE_3BlLY/view?usp=sharing).
+The `voctest50data` folder will be placed under `interactive-segmentation` and the `save` and `save-best` folders placed under `language-generation`.

 Check out the README.md files in the respective folders for detailed instructions.
 This repository contains code to perform interactive segmentation (under `interactive-segmentation`) and language generation (under `language-generation`).
 The report can be found in `report.pdf`.